wapc/wapc-guest-tinygo/README.md

 * Only go up to 1.13 is supported by TinyGo
 * The `fmt` package requires `syscall/js.*` which are not imported by the waPC host
 * TinyGo has limited `reflect` package support, thus libraries like protobuf will likely not work
+* [No garbage collector](https://tinygo.org/compiler-internals/heap-allocation/) - memory allocation occurs in this library